-An important promise of the approach is the support for privacy preservation, since data samples are not observed directly.
-Although in this paper we did not focus on this aspect, it is easy to see that the only feasible attack is the multiple forgery attack [47], where the local sample is guessed based on sending specially crafted models to nodes and observing the result of the update step.
-This is very hard to do even without any extra measures, given that models perform random walks based on local decisions, and that merge operations are performed as well.
+An important promise of the approach is the support for privacy preservation because data samples are not observed directly.
+Although in this paper we did not focus on this aspect, it is easy to see that the only feasible attack is the multiple forgery attack [47], where the local sample is guessed on the basis of sending specially crafted models to nodes and observing the result of the update step.

+Copyright © 2012 John Wiley & Sons, Ltd. DOI: 10.1002/cpe This is very hard to perform even without any extra measures, given that models perform random walks on the basis of local decisions and that merge operations are performed as well.

 This short informal reasoning motivates our ongoing work towards understanding and enhancing the privacy-preserving properties of gossip learning.